matt-snider/zchat/README.md

 # zchat
-A chat server and client built with Tornado and ZMQ.
+A chat server and client built with ZMQ.